-Political Violence @ A Glance is an award-winning online magazine directed by Erica Chenoweth, Barbara Walter, and Joe Young, that answers questions on the causes and consequences of violence and protest in the world’s conflict zones.
-Analysis comes from distinguished experts who are doing the most rigorous, most interesting, and most policy relevant research.
-Our goal is to offer simple, straight-forward analysis.
+Political Violence @ A Glance was an award-winning online magazine directed by Erica Chenoweth, Barbara Walter, and Joe Young.
+Running from 2012 – 2023, PV@Glance contributors answered questions on the causes and consequences of violence and its alternatives.
+Analysis came from distinguished experts doing the most rigorous, interesting, and policy-relevant research.
+Our goal was to offer simple, straightforward analysis.
 No jargon.
 No lingo.
 Just insightful content, and a bit of fun.
-Political Violence @ A Glance is supported by the UC Institute of Global Conflict & Cooperation, a University of California think tank specializing in research, training, and policy engagement around issues related to international security, economic development, political violence and its antecedents, and peace building.

 The Editors